 With the flexibility of the Nuxt Module system, Nuxt Icon combines the best of both worlds: the instant rendering of CSS icons and the dynamic fetching of Iconify icons.
 This dual approach provides a versatile, modern, and customizable icon solution that seamlessly adapts to your project's needs.

-component that supports both CSS and SVG modes, both of which are SSR-friendly.
+To address the trade-offs in rendering approaches, Nuxt Icon introduces a versatile <Icon> component that supports both CSS and SVG modes, both of which are SSR-friendly.
 Depending on your customization needs, you can switch between these modes for each icon.

 In CSS mode, icons are included in the CSS during SSR, ensuring they render instantly without any runtime cost.
 In SVG mode, icons are inlined as HTML during SSR, providing the same immediate rendering benefits.
 Both approaches ensure that icons appear on the initial screen without any delay, offering a seamless user experience.